ADashievna/meal-table-detection/README.md

 ## Overview

-This is a computer vision project for detecting and recognizing food items and tableware on a restaurant table using top-down video footage.
+This project detects and recognizes food items and tableware on a restaurant table from top-down video footage.
-The model used is **YOLOv11-small** for object detection.
+Object detection is performed with **YOLOv11-small**.

 ## Dataset

-The `data` directory contains the dataset structure with subfolders (e.g., `train`, `val`, `test`) and includes a few sample images only.
+The `data` directory follows the usual split (`train`, `val`, `test`) and includes only a few sample images.

+## Training
+A Jupyter notebook with the training pipeline is located in `notebooks/`.

+## Inference
+* `main.py` contains the main logic for running object detection on video.
+* All paths, grouped annotation lists, and other settings are configured in `config.yaml`.